Parish Pastoral Council

 Vision

-As a Salesian pastor of OLSD the vision is to be a synodal parish church, where we walk and collaborate to create a more engaged, vibrant, inclusive parish community, reflecting the vision of Pope Francis, the mission of the diocese of Portsmouth and the Salesian Spiritual Identity.
+To be a synodal parish church, where we walk and collaborate to create a more engaged, vibrant, inclusive parish community, reflecting the vision of Pope Leo, the mission of the diocese of Portsmouth and the Salesian Spiritual Identity.

 Model